nguyenkhoa0209/pinns_tutorial/README.md

-# pinns_tutorial
-Tutorials for Physics-Informed Neural Networks
+# Tutorials for Physics-Informed Neural Networks